Self-control: Physiology of behavior

-"The Marshmallow Test"
+"Marshmallow test"

-In the 1960s, Walter Mischel tested four-year-old children for self-control in "The Marshmallow Test": the children were each given a marshmallow and told that they can eat it anytime they want, but if they waited 15 minutes, they would receive another marshmallow.
-Follow up studies showed that the results correlated well with these children's success levels in later life.
+In the 1960s, Walter Mischel tested four-year-old children for self-control via the "marshmallow test": the children were each given a marshmallow and told that they could eat it at any time they want, but if they waited 15 minutes, they would receive another marshmallow.
+Follow-up studies showed that the results correlated well with these children's success levels in later life in the form of greater academic achievement.

-A strategy used in the marshmallow test was the focus on "hot" and "cool" features of an object.
-The children were encouraged to think about the marshmallow's "cool features" such as its shape and texture, possibly comparing it to a cotton ball or a cloud.
-The "hot features" of the marshmallow would be its sweet, sticky tastiness.
-These hot features make it more difficult to delay gratification.
-By focusing on the cool features, the mind is adverted from the appealing aspects of the marshmallow, and self-control is more plausible.

-Years later Dr. Mischel reached out to the participants of his study who were then in their 40s.
+Years later Mischel reached out to the participants of his study, who were then in their 40s.
 He found that those who showed less self-control by taking the single marshmallow in the initial study were more likely to develop problems with relationships, stress, and drug abuse later in life.
-Dr. Mischel carried out the experiment again with the same participants in order to see which parts of the brain were active during the process of self-control.
-The participants received scans through M.R.I to show brain activity.
+Mischel carried out the experiment again with the same participants in order to see which parts of the brain were active during the process of self-control.
+The participants received MRI scans to show brain activity.
 The results showed that those who exhibited lower levels of self-control had higher brain activity in the ventral striatum, the area that deals with positive rewards.

+In more recent years, other studies have shown that income status was a much larger influence than any internal factors (i.e., if their family could afford to have breakfast every day, the child would be more likely to delay gratification).
+Another study showed cultural influences also play a role in delayed gratification in the context of the marshmallow test.

-Reviews concluded that self-control is correlated with various positive life outcomes, such as happiness, adjustment and various positive psychological factors.
-Self-control was also negatively correlated with sociotropy which in turn is correlated with depression.
+Self-control is negatively correlated with sociotropy which in turn is correlated with depression.

 Ego depletion

-Ego depletion is the view that high self-control requires energy and focus, and over an extended period of self-control demands, this self-control can lessen.
+Ego depletion is the theory that self-control requires energy and focus, and over an extended period of self-control demands, this energy and focus can fatigue.
 There are ways to help this ego depletion.
 One way is through rest and relaxation from these high demands.
-Additionally, training self-control with certain behaviors may also help to strengthen an individual's self-control, as may motivational incentives and supplementation of glucose.
-Training on self-control tasks such as improving posture and monitoring eating habits might help boost willpower.
+Additionally, training self-control with certain behaviors such as practicing self awareness may also help to strengthen an individual's self-control, as may motivational incentives and supplementation of glucose.
+Training on self-control tasks such as improving posture and monitoring eating habits might help boost one's ability to resist giving in to impulses.
 This may be particularly effective in those who would otherwise have difficulty controlling their impulses.

-However, there is conflicting evidence about whether ego depletion is a real effect; later meta-analyses have mostly found no evidence that the effect exists.
+However, there is conflicting evidence about whether ego depletion is a real effect; meta-analyses have mostly found no evidence that the effect exists.
 For more details, see the main ego depletion page.